Review: Peak Design – Shell

 The Negatives – there always has to be a negative 🙂

 - Just a little awkward to peel off the back to shoot if it’s a snug fit.
-This is not a dealbreaker and we would much prefer this to trying to look through a plastic cover.
+This is not a dealbreaker and we would much prefer than trying to look through a plastic cover.

 - If you plan to use as a cover while shooting rather than just a waterproof cover then it is a little awkward using a zoom lens if the cover is snug on the camera.
 Peak Design suggests if you are going to use it in this way then get the next size up which will allow better access to the zoom.
 For prime lens shooters, this does not apply.

-Click here to see their full range of products.
+Click here to see Peak Design’s full range of products.